-The MA Korean Studies at Leiden University offers specialised and in-depth knowledge on the cultural and societal issues of pre-modern and modern Korea.
+The Master’s in Korean Studies at Leiden University offers specialised, in-depth study of the cultural and societal issues of pre-modern and modern Korea.

 Study in South Korea

 Two semesters of your degree will be spent studying at one of our partner universities in South Korea.
 This is a once-in-a-lifetime opportunity to immerse yourself in South Korean culture, language, and society, while developing a host of new skills that will prepare you for real-world success after your master's degree.